Skip to main content

 Points to Consider

 If your muscles are stiff and achy all the time, it makes exercise more difficult.
-Learn why your muscles feel tight and your range of motion is reduced, along with advice for minimizing these symptoms.
+Learn why your muscles feel tight and what you can do to minimize this symptom.
 This will help you start a fitness program.

 Given all the apparent obstacles to exercising, you may be asking: why bother?
 Brain imaging studies show that exercise can lead to improvements in the way the central nervous system controls pain.
 Curious about how the brain does this or how your body compares to “couch potatoes” who don’t exercise?
 Read more.

-Exercise does not have to be boring and you have lots of options to choose from.
-In fact, many structured fitness programs incorporate a variety of approaches (see the box on Exercise Pros & Cons).
-Your goal should be to stretch daily, do 150 minutes per week of aerobics, and work on strengthening your muscles 2-3 times per week.
+Exercise does not have to be boring.
+You have a variety of options to choose from (see the box on Exercise Pros & Cons).
+Try stretching each morning and doing at least 10 minutes per day of aerobics (more if you tolerate it).
+Also strengthening your muscles 2-3 times per week.
 To help you decide what types of exercise are best suited for you, read our article: Ideas for Getting it in Gear.

 Stretching